wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-flywheel-walkthrough.rst

 Let's use this system of equations to model our flywheel in two different ways.
 We'll first model it using :term:`system identification` using the frc-characterization toolsuite, and then model it based on the motor and flywheel's moment of inertia.

 The first step of building up our state-space system is picking our system's states.
 We can pick anything we want as a state -- we could pick completely unrelated states if we wanted -- but it helps to pick states that are important.
-We can include :term:`hidden state`\s in our state (such as elevator velocity if we were only able to measure its position) and let our Kalman Filter estimate their values.
-Remember that the states we choose will be driven towards their respective :term:`reference`\s by the feedback controller (typically the :ref:`Linear-Quadratic Regulator <docs/software/advanced-controls/state-space/state-space-intro:The Linear-Quadratic Regulator>` since it's optimal).
+We can include :term:`hidden states <hidden state>` in our state (such as elevator velocity if we were only able to measure its position) and let our Kalman Filter estimate their values.
+Remember that the states we choose will be driven towards their respective :term:`references <reference>` by the feedback controller (typically the :ref:`Linear-Quadratic Regulator <docs/software/advanced-controls/state-space/state-space-intro:The Linear-Quadratic Regulator>` since it's optimal).

 For our flywheel, we care only about one state: its velocity.
 While we could chose to also model its acceleration, the inclusion of this state isn't necessary for our system.

-Next, we identify the :term:`input`\s to our system.
+Next, we identify the :term:`inputs <input>` to our system.
 Inputs can be thought of as things we can put "into" our system to change its state.
 In the case of the flywheel (and many other single-jointed mechanisms in FRC), we have just one input: voltage applied to the motor.
 By choosing voltage as our input we can compensate for battery voltage sag as battery load increases.

-A continuous-time state-space system writes :term:`x-dot`, or the instantaneous rate of change of the system's :term:`system`\'s state, as proportional to the current :term:`state` and :term:`input`\s.
+A continuous-time state-space system writes :term:`x-dot`, or the instantaneous rate of change of the system's :term:`system`\'s state, as proportional to the current :term:`state` and :term:`inputs <input>`.
 Because our state is angular velocity, :math:`\mathbf{\dot{x}}` will be the flywheel's angular acceleration.

 Next, we will model our flywheel as a continuous-time state-space system.
 WPILib's ``LinearSystem`` will convert this to discrete-time internally.
 Review :ref:`State-space notation <docs/software/advanced-controls/state-space/state-space-intro:What is state-space notation>` for more on continuous-time and discrete-time systems.